 Industry Analysis & Industry Trends

 The Electric Power Transmission industry stagnated over the past five years due to lower per capita energy consumption and weak price growth.
-Additionally, in the commercial sector, many businesses closed, dragging down demand for power.
 However, the adoption of smart grid technology has bolstered grid reliability and lowered operating costs, resulting in improved profit margins.
-In the five years to 2019, businesses and factories will resume operations and bolster electricity consumption.
-Electricity prices are also anticipated to grow as some utilities receive permission to set competitive retail rates, which will benefit revenue... purchase to read more
+In the next five years, businesses and factories will expand operations and bolster electricity consumption.
+Additonally, PUCs are expected to grant rate increases for renewable energy transmission investments.
+As a result, revenue will grow and profitability will improve... purchase to read more